 Regardless of the selected option in 'Grid'. if this switch is unchecked the adaptive bounds are not drawn.

-The number of slices to use if 'Mode' is set to 'Slices'.
+The number of slices to take through the simulation if 'Mode' is set to 'Slices' or 'OpenGL'.

 The level of detail of the voxel display.
 Only available if 'Display' is set to 'Velocity' or 'Mode' is set to 'Grid'.

 Display color sections

 Each display type will have its own group of settings but in some cases these are identical in function between different displays.

 These values control where along the opacity gradient the opacity value is taken from.
 These settings are available for the temperature, fuel, and smoke displays.

 All display types except 'Color' have two gradients, one for colour and one for opacity.

 There are separate pairs of gradients for each parameter option in 'Display', apart from 'Velocity' and 'Speed' which share the same gradients, and 'Color', which doesn't have any.

 In addition to the gradients, the temperature display has the following settings: